serge-reboul/obsidian/Vietnam_2026/index.md

 - Dimanche – Marché des minorités - Bac Ha
 - Lundi  – On coupe de la cannelle et on rentre

+Answer from Lodge :
+> Hello Serge,
+>
+> Greetings of the day from Cinnamon Eco Lodge.
+Thank you for your message.
+My name is Gioi - the owner of the Lodge.
+I would like to answer your questions and give you some information about my place.
+>
+> My lodge is located in a small unique village which is far away from touristic areas, there you can see real local life and meeting friendly local people as well as enjoy > the beauty of nature with mountains and rice fields.
+>
+> Yes we have availability for you from 24th to 27th April 2026.
+Following your request, I would like to suggest this package:
+>
+> Day 1: pick you up from Hanoi by shared limousine car ( 3,5hours) to Bao Ha, then a private car from there to my lodge ( 1 hour) .
+Arrive my lodge for lunch, rest and do a walk in the afternoon.
+>
+> Day 2: do a fullday trek to visit another Tay village, there you can see beautiful mountains and rice fields, swim in a natural waterfall, have lunch in the village and transfer back to y lodge in the afternoon by car.
+The trek is about 12-15km.
+>
+> Day 3: visit Bac Ha Sunday market.
+>
+> Day 4: join cinnamon harvesting tour in the morning to get to know about cinnamon plantations - the main business of local.
+Have lunch and leave cinnamon eco lodge at 14:30 to return Hanoi by shared limousine car and private car.
+>
+> The suggested package costs 725usd for 2 people.
+>
+> It includes:
+> - Room: 1 bungalow x 3 nights at Cinnamon Eco Lodge
+> - Transport from and return Hanoi ( shared limousine car and private car)
+> - Full meals
+> - Activities with an English speaking tour guide: trekking , cinnamon harvesting tour.
+> - Car support on the full day trek
+> - Water for drinking: 1,5l/person/day
+>
+> Please feel free to contact me anytime if you need any further information.
+>
+> Best regards,
+>
+> Gioi

 Option 3 : 4 jours autour de Hoang Su Phi
 - Vendredi – Départ d’Hanoi et fin de journée tranquille
 - Samedi – Randonnée